cavacado/poc/readme.md

 Future extensions will incorporate card-jockey races from Nintendo (race like conditions to the end to improve game playability and extend multiplayer)
 To do so would require extensive backend knowledge which I currently do not have.

+Future extension I think will force me to write a reset function to be triggered that modifies all generated elements... but hopefully server side programming will help me circumvent the problem...(one can always hope..)

 ## Getting Started

 To get started just clone the repo into your local computer;